100+ Best Alien Movies of All Time

 Wolf’s Hole (1987)

-A creepy and unique sci-fi horror movie by director Věra Chytilová, who was at one point banned from filmmaking in her home country of Czechoslovakia for seven years.
-It follows a group of students staying in an isolated mountain cabin while they take a skiing class.
-At first, Wolf’s Hole seems like a formulaic 80s slasher movie, but the aliens are revealed in the third act.
+A creepy and unique sci-fi horror movie by avant-garde director Věra Chytilová, who was at one point banned from filmmaking in her home country of Czechoslovakia for seven years.
+It follows a group of students staying in an isolated mountain cabin while they take a skiing course.
+At first, Wolf’s Hole seems like a formulaic 80s slasher movie, but the presence of aliens makes it much more unnerving.

 They Live (1988)

-Written and directed by John Carpenter and titled onscreen as John Carpenter’s They Live, this sci-fi action horror film is based on a 1963 short story called “Eight O’Clock in the Morning” by Ray Nelson.
+Written and directed by John Carpenter and titled onscreen as John Carpenter’s They Live, this sci-fi action film is based on a 1963 short story called “Eight O’Clock in the Morning” by Ray Nelson.
 An unnamed drifter chances upon a pair of special sunglasses that enable him to see that aliens have taken over planet Earth and are manipulating people to breed and conform by sending subliminal messages through mass media.
 A hacker is able to take over television broadcasts and warn the populace of what’s happening.
-They Live gave birth to the famous line, “I have come here to chew bubble gum and kick ass.
-And I’m all out of bubble gum.”

 The Abyss (1989)

-In search of a lost nuclear submarine, a diving team realizes it is at the bottom of the ocean and has been commandeered by an aquatic alien species.
-Using an experimental diving suit that enables him to reach the ocean floor, a diver named Bud realizes that once he reaches the bottom and disables the nuclear bomb, he will suffocate.
+In search of a lost nuclear submarine, a diving team uses an experimental diving suit that enables them to reach the ocean floor.
+A diver realizes that once he reaches the bottom and disables the nuclear bomb, he will suffocate.
 To his surprise, the alien species takes him into their alien city in a deep ocean trench and creates a safe pocket of air that enables him to breathe.
 Nominated for four Oscars, The Abyss won the award for Best Visual Effects.

 Body Snatchers (1993)

 This is the third film based on the 1955 Jack Finney novel The Body Snatchers.
-A teen girl and her father discover to their horror that alien clones are systematically replacing human beings on a military base in rural Alabama.
+A teen girl and her father discover that alien clones are systematically replacing human beings on a military base in rural Alabama.
 The clones grow from pods and are exact replicas of the humans except for their inability to show any emotion.
 The pod people—who emit a distinctive scream to alert other pod people—try to convince an Army major that individuality is obsolete and that only rigid conformity can heal what ails the world.
-Instead of conforming and living in such a world, the major shoots himself in the head.

 Coneheads (1993)